Last updated on May 29th, 2024 at 10:39 am

 Influence of Neighboring Countries

-Estonian cuisine has been influenced by Russia, Germany, Sweden, and Finland.
+Estonian cuisine has been influenced by Russia, Germany, Sweden, and Finland, and the food of its neighboring Baltic countries.
 You’ll find elements of these cuisines in traditional Estonian dishes.

 Despite these influences, Estonian food retains its distinct character—simple ingredients prepared with care to create meals that are both nourishing and satisfying.